mreid/mark.reid.name/iem/index.markdown

 Thoughts on Machine Learning and Inference {: .emphnext :}
 ==========================================

-_Inductio Ex Machina_ is [Mark Reid](/)'s research blog on machine learning and statistical inference.
+This is _Inductio Ex Machina_, [Mark Reid](/)'s research blog on machine learning and statistical inference.

 You can browse through the complete archives [here](past.html).